 These are some backup information you might want to read:

-Psychology Today: ReadingFiction Improves Brain Connectivity and Function by Christopher Bergland (1/4/2014): Reading a novel has the power to reshape your brain and improve theory of mind (the ability to recognize and attribute mental states—defined by PsychCentral).
+Psychology Today: ReadingFiction Improves Brain Connectivity and Function by Christopher Bergland (1/4/2014): Reading a novel has the power to reshape your brain and improve the theory of mind (the ability to recognize and attribute mental states—defined by PsychCentral).

 CNBC.com: 2 science-backed ways reading fiction makes you smarter by Marquerite Ward (5/28/17) Reading improves your vocabulary and emotional intelligence.